googlefonts/fontra-compile/README.md

+This repository is now archived.
+Go to https://github.com/fontra/fontra-compile for new development.

 # fontra-compile — A Variable Font outline compiler for Fontra

 This is for now a work in progress proof of concept.